Mouth cancer – an important global healthcare problem

 Sharp broken teeth, dentures or bridgework can irritate the tongue and cheeks and cause chronic ulcers, which may fail to heal and give rise to significant changes that may lead to cancerous growths.

-If you are concerned about cancer, worried about symptoms or you just want to know more about how you can reduce your risk of getting cancer why not talk to a specialist cancer nurse on the National Cancer Helpline on freefone 1 800 200 700.
-The opening hours are 9-7pm Monday to Thursday and 9-5pm on Fridays.
+If you are concerned about cancer, worried about symptoms or you just want to know more about how you can reduce your risk of getting cancer, ask your dental hygienist or dentist in the Beacon Dental Clinic.
+You can also talk to a specialist cancer nurse on the National Cancer Helpline on Freefone 1 800 200 700.
+Their opening hours are 9-7pm Monday to Thursday and 9-5pm on Fridays.
 You can email the nurse also at email@example.com or talk to a nurse live on cancer chat or talk to others in the cancer forum at www.cancer.ie